Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Tabs/README.md

 # Overview

-The Tabs component extends the functionality of the Ant Design Tabs component by providing additional customization and support for stricter type safety.
+The `Tabs` component extends the functionality of the Ant Design Tabs component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Tabs component.

 # Props